SerhiiKopytchuk/Chat/README.md

  ## Description
   Main purpose of this app is making easy and comfortable chatting between two people.
-  To use this app user need to register or log in using gmail or goolge account.
+  To use this app user need to register or log in using gmail or Apple/Goolge account.
-  Then he need go to search tab and find tab *search* after type a name of another user and start conversation.
+  Then he need go to side menu and find tab *search* after type a name of another user and start conversation.
-  Aditionaly User can set profile image, change name, create channel, send images.
+  Aditionaly User can set profile image, change name, create channel, send images and add reactions to messages.

  ----
  ## Technologies
   - Swift
   - SwiftUI
   - UIKit
+  - Combine
   - GCD
   - Package Manager
   - GIT
   - GSignIn
   - Firebase Auth, Firestore, Storage, Database
+  - Apple authorisation
   - CoreAnimation
   - SDWebImageSwiftUI
   - PhotosUI
+  - Lottie